Trio of meerkats welcomed at Dubbo zoo | The New Daily

 Us, too.

-Meerkat keeper Karen James said a visit to the meerkat babies once the zoo reopens is a ‘must’ as they “don’t stay little for too long”.
+Keeper Karen James said a visit to the meerkat babies once the zoo reopens was a ‘must’ – as they “don’t stay little for too long”.

 “We are looking forward to watching the pups growth both in size and confidence as they start to explore their habitat more and more,” Ms James said.